I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-seclookupwellknownsid.md

 <p><b>SecLookupWellKnownSid</b> is exported by the ksecdd driver, which implements this function by using user-mode helper services.
 Accordingly, the use of this function within file systems must obey the usual rules for communication with user-mode services. <b>SecLookupWellKnownSid</b> cannot be used during paging file I/O. </p>

-<p><b>SecLookupWellKnownSid</b> attempts to find a well known SID using a <i>SidType</i> parameter.
-In addition to looking up well-known SIDs on the local machine, <b>SecLookupWellKnownSid</b> can look up well-known SIDs on the local domain. <b>SecLookupWellKnownSid</b>first checks a list of well-known local SIDs.
-If the <i>SidType</i> does not correspond to a local well-known SID, the function checks for well-known SIDs on the primary domain. </p>

-<p>If the function cannot find the well known SID for the <i>SidType</i> specified, <b>SecLookupWellKnownSid</b> fails.
-This can occur if a network time-out prevents the function from finding the SID on the primary domain.
-It also occurs for a <i>SidType</i> that has no corresponding well-known SID.</p>

-<p><b>SecLookupWellKnownSid</b> is equivalent to the Win32   <b>CreateWellKnownSid</b> function.
-For user-mode applications, the WELL_KNOWN_SID_TYPE enumeration is defined in <i>winbase.h</i>.</p>

-<p><b>SecLookupWellKnownSid</b> is exported by the ksecdd driver, which implements this function by using user-mode helper services.
-Accordingly, the use of this function within file systems must obey the usual rules for communication with user-mode services. <b>SecLookupWellKnownSid</b> cannot be used during paging file I/O. </p>

 ## -requirements
 <table>
 <tr>